Primary School Education

 First language Greek speakers are taught using the curriculum set by the Ministry of Education and Culture of the Republic of Cyprus.
 Greek is also taught as an additional language to all other students.

 Main curriculum subjects are supplemented and supported by a range of age related after school activities.
-A club is also available four days per week for after-school homework support.ble for after school homework support.
+A club is also available four days per week for after-school homework support with teachers who are Greek and English speakers.

 Please click here to view our Primary School Year 1 Booklet

 Art : Children in Primary School education Year 1 have the opportunity to work using a variety of materials and styles through topic work

 Geography: During primary school education Years 1 and 2 (Key Stage 1), pupils investigate their local area and a contrasting area abroad, finding out about the environment in both areas and the people who live there.
 They also begin to learn about the wider world.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this they ask geographical questions about people, places and environments, and use geographical skills and resources.

 Greek: Fluent Greek speakers in Primary School Education Year 1 follow the Ministry of Education Greek curriculum taught in all the government primary schools.Our aim for children learning Greek as an additional language is to provide them with vocabulary and give them the confidence to use it.

 History: During Primary School educattion Years 1 and 2 (Key Stage 1), children learn about people’s lives and lifestyles.
 They find out about significant men, women, children and events from the recent and more distant past, including those from both Cyprus and the wider world.
 They listen and respond to stories and use sources of information to help them ask and answer questions.